-If your organization were faced with unanticipated and significant expenditures or loss of revenues, do you have enough available and unrestricted reserves to keep going?
+If your nonprofit organization was faced with unanticipated and significant expenditures or loss of revenues, do you have enough available and unrestricted reserves to keep going?
 It might not seem like a priority to have a “rainy day fund” if an organization struggles with day-to-day expenses; nevertheless, such a fund should be part of your program to manage risks that include economic downturns, natural disasters, acts of terrorism, or other crises.

 Here are three essential considerations: